whitej42/Website/README.md

 **Warning:** Unfortunatley the site does not work well on mobile devices and am in the process of rectifying that.

-Website is currently static to save costs when deploying to AWS but a full backend has been developed using Django.

 ## Hosting:
 The site is hosted statically in AWS using Simple Storage Service (S3) and CloudFront.